amergin/epimetal/docs/project/docs/index.md

 ## Issues
 If you feel you have discovered a bug within this software, please report it by opening an issue on the [Github project page](http://github.com/amergin/plotter/issues).

-## Discussion, suggestions, updates
-A user group is open for any discussion you may have about this application at TODO.